evhub/coconut/HELP.md

 3 |> factorial |> print # 6
 ```

 Copy, paste!
-This version is exactly equivalent to the original version, with the exception that it will never raise a `MaximumRecursionDepthError`, because Coconut's `recursive` decorator will optimize away the tail recursion into a `while` loop.
+This version is exactly equivalent to the original version, with the exception that it will never raise a `MaximumRecursionDepthError`, because Coconut's `tail_recursive` decorator will optimize away the tail recursion into a `while` loop.

 ### Iterative Method